Flood Advisory issued for Mora by NWS - News Break

 Flood Advisory issued for Mora by NWS

-Effective: 2021-07-12 18:39:00 MDT Expires: 2021-07-12 19:45:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-07-12 14:10:00 MDT Expires: 2021-07-12 17:15:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Both localized and distant heavy rainfall will create sudden and dangerous flows in arroyos and over low water crossings.
-Target Area: Mora The National Weather Service in Albuquerque has issued a * Arroyo and Small Stream Flood Advisory for Southeastern Taos County in north central New Mexico North Central Mora County in northeastern New Mexico * Until 730 PM MDT. * At 425 PM MDT, Doppler radar indicated heavy rain due to thunderstorms.
+Target Area: Mora The National Weather Service in Albuquerque has issued a * Arroyo and Small Stream Flood Advisory for Central Mora County in northeastern New Mexico * Until 700 PM MDT. * At 402 PM MDT, Doppler radar indicated heavy rain due to thunderstorms.
 This will cause arroyo and small stream flooding.
-Up to 0.2 inches of rain have fallen within the Luna Fire burn scar.
-Along the Mora River near Holman as much as 0.80 inches have fallen. * Some locations that will experience flooding include Chacon and Holman.
-Hazardous water levels are expected in the Mora River from the Luna Fire burn scar downstream to Watrous.
-Additional rainfall amounts up to 0.5 inches are expected over the area.
+Up to 1.25 inches of rain have fallen. * Some locations that will experience flooding include Mora, La Cueva, Cleveland, Ledoux, Coyote Creek State Park, Watrous, Luceros, Rainsville, El Turquillo, Golondrinas, Guadalupita and South Carmen.
+Hazardous water levels are expected in Coyote Creek, the Rito Cebolla, and the Mora River below Holman through Watrous.
+Low water crossings will flood.
+Additional rainfall amounts up to 1.25 inches are expected over the area.
 The potential exists for flash flooding to develop.alerts.weather.gov

 Comments / 0